- My NYPL

 Volunteer At NYPL

-NYPL BridgeUp is one of the New York Public Library's newest initiative to support NYC youth.
-NYPL BridgeUp aspires to build a supportive network of students from underserved communities through developing cohorts of high school graduates who are prepared to thrive in college and career.
-To accomplish this, the Program is creating a network of safe spaces within local branches, in the Bronx and Upper Manhattan, that allow students to come together to develop their individual passions and creativity, while helping them succeed both academically and socially.
-A major part of this initiative is providing students with daily access to homework help and tutoring services that will strengthen their academic skills.
+NYPL BridgeUp is one of the New York Public Library's newest initiatives to support NYC youth.
+NYPL BridgeUp is building a network to support students from underserved communities by developing cohorts of high school graduates who are prepared to thrive in college and career.
+To accomplish this, BridgeUp has established a network of safe spaces within local branches in the Bronx and Manhattan that allow students to come together to develop their individual passions and creativity, while helping them succeed both academically and socially.
+A major part of this initiative is providing students with daily access to caring mentors who offer homework help and tutoring services.

-- Daily program activities (i.e., charging laptops, making copies, organizing supplies, serving snacks to students, and putting away materials)
+In addition to supporting Scholars, volunteers may be asked to assist BridgeUp staff with the set-up of these daily program activities: charging laptops, making copies, organizing supplies, serving snacks to students, and putting away materials.

-Volunteers are needed for various duties such as helping with shelving at our Throg's Neck library in the Bronx on Wednesday mornings and at our Grand Central library in midtiwn Manhattan during morning hours also.
-Please respond with Throg's Neck or Grand Central in the subject line to firstname.lastname@example.org.
+Volunteers are needed for helping with shelving at our Ottendorfer , Grand Central and Aguilar locations in Manhattan and at our Van Cortlandt Library in the Bronx.
+Please respond with library name in the subject line to email@example.com.
 Please include a volunteer application and a cover letter.
-Link to applications is at the bottom of this page.
+Link to application is at the bottom of this page.

 Collaborate with NYPL to build the library of the future!
 We're doing this with the help of volunteers.
 We're exploring new and fun ways of improving access to rare and unique collections online.
 These are projects you can work on anytime, anywhere with an internet connection.
 We have two active initiatives now.
 More are on the way!
 No need to fill out an application.
 Get started immediately by following the links below.